-PEF held a couple Reading Opens the World events before the pandemic and President Spence has recommitted the union to the venture now that it is safer to hold in-person events.
+PEF held a couple First Book events before the pandemic and President Spence has recommitted the union to the venture now that it is safer to hold in-person events.
 AFT awarded PEF a \$5,000 grant from its Solidarity Fund so PEF could purchase the books.